mmerickel/pyramid_auth_demo/docs/intro.rst

    For example, "michael" created the "Demo" ``Page`` object, thus he can "edit" and "delete" it.
 But he cannot "edit" or "delete" the "Pyramid" ``Page`` because he is not the owner.

-#. :ref:`full_app`

-   Look at how a real application can be configured around a ``User`` object that is available on the current request.
-We will implement our own Pyramid :term:`authentication policy` to have full control over its details.
-During authentication, we will check the database to ensure that the ``User`` object still exists, disallowing deleted users from accessing the system.